Nuro-ai/CLARITY/README.md

 - **BigQuery Data Views** - a set of helpful views that make it easier to retrieve useful information from the 250+ tables created by the CAI data export process.
 - **CLARITY GUI** - a web interface for querying and pivoting among common data types.
+- **View to Snapshot** - an optional script to create static BigQuery tables for each BigQuery view definition to improve query speed and costs by precalulating the data on a regular basis.

 ## Getting Started